 While this beach town doesn't have much to compare with Thailand's pristine coast, it does make a great tourist getaway.
 Sihanoukville is the country's only deep water port, making much of the town industrial and unattractive to tourists.
 But Sihanoukville is surrounded on three sides by the Bay of Thailand and there are several secluded tourist beaches with all the requisite trappings: dishevelled beach bars, guesthouses and hawkers.
-As there isn't much to do in town, it is worth the extra money to stay in the quaint beachside accomodation.
+As there isn't much to do in town, it is worth the extra money to stay in the quaint beachside accommodation.
 Daytime activities include swimming, fishing, snorkelling, scuba diving, and boat trips to the nearby islands.
-There are also several Buddist temples to be explored in the area and the Ream National Park is only 11 miles (18km) away.
+There are also several Buddhist temples to be explored in the area and the Ream National Park is only 11 miles (18km) away.
 Most hotels and guest houses offer transport and day passes for visiting the National Park.
 Nightly beach barbecues prepare great food and offer cheap beer.
 The government is said to have plans to develop the area for larger resorts which will surely ruin its laid-back beach charm in years to come.
 Regular daily buses provide a three to four hour journey to and from Phnom Phen, along Cambodia's best road.
 There is also a ferry connecting to Koh Kong, the Cambodian/Thailand border.

 Address: 115 miles (185km) southwest of Phnom Penh